The Legal Deposit Libraries Shared Cataloguing Programme

 The share of cataloguing responsibility is benchmarked as 70:30 between the British Library and the five other legal deposit libraries respectively.
 In a typical record, the cataloguing source is shown by the library code in MARC field 040.

 The legal deposit libraries use a Standard Record Specification (PDF format 136KB) as the basis of contributing records to the Programme.
-Record content is in accordance with the current edition of the Anglo-American Cataloguing Rules; name headings are in the form established in the US National Authority File, each legal deposit library being a participant in the name authority component (NACO) of the Program for Co-operative Cataloguing; subject headings are based on Library of Congress Subject Headings and conform to the LC Subject Cataloguing Manual: Subject Headings.
+Record content is in accordance with RDA: Resource Description and Access or the current edition of the Anglo-American Cataloguing Rules; name headings are in the form established in the LC/NACO Authority File, each legal deposit library being a participant in the name authority component (NACO) of the Program for Co-operative Cataloguing; subject headings are based on Library of Congress Subject Headings and conform to the LC Subject Cataloguing Manual: Subject Headings.

 Records originated by the five other legal deposit libraries do not contain Dewey class numbers except when a record is based on a copy cataloguing source including a Dewey class number and this is retained.
 It is the responsibility of the British Library to assign Dewey numbers at the full cataloguing stage and to validate Dewey numbers derived from other sources.

-Records originated under the Programme conform fully with the relevant exchange record format (MARC 21 and UKMARC) and technical specifications.
+Records originated under the Programme conform fully with the MARC 21 exchange format and technical specifications.

 For further information please contact: